-3. Swarthmore College
+3. Pomona College

 Financial Value of a Liberal Arts Education

 There’s a stereotype about people who pursue a liberal arts education: that they won’t find financial success and their degree could be useless.
-This claim isn’t backed by evidence, though, so students who feel like a liberal arts college is the right choice for them shouldn’t be scared away by this untrue narrative.
+This claim isn’t backed by evidence, though, so students who feel like a liberal arts college is the right choice for them shouldn’t be scared away by this false narrative.

 The gap in income between those who attend a liberal arts college and those who attend other schools isn’t necessarily linked to the institution.